orchestor/machine-learning-works/README.md

 # machine-learning-works
-You only learned machine learning algos when you create them from scratch
+You only learned machine learning algos when you create them from scratch.